Guide: Which Massachusetts Politicians Support Impeachment

 Rep. Katherine Clark

-While Clark, the vice chair of the House Democratic Caucus, voted against blocking articles of impeachment from Rep. Al Green this month, and said the idea was “not off the table,” she remained noncommittal and said she was holding out for more public testimony.
-Then on Thursday, after both Sen. Ed Markey and Rep. Lori Trahan made similar announcements, Clark said she now believes the time has come.
+While Clark, the vice chair of the House Democratic Caucus, voted against blocking articles of impeachment from Rep. Al Green, and said the idea was “not off the table,” she remained noncommittal and said she was holding out for more public testimony.
+Then, after both Sen. Ed Markey and Rep. Lori Trahan made similar announcements, Clark said believed the time had come.

 “I deeply respect the committee work of House Democrats to hold the President accountable, including hearings, subpoenas and lawsuits.
 All of our efforts to put the facts before the American people, however, have been met with unprecedented stonewalling and obstruction,” she said in a statement.
 “That is why I believe we need to open an impeachment inquiry that will provide us a more formal way to fully uncover the facts.”